Fantasy Football Week 5 Waiver Wire: Darius Slayton should see plenty of targets with Malik Nabers out

 Running Backs

-Injuries: Jaylen Warren (knee), Aaron Aaron Jones (hamstring), Tyrone Tracy Jr. (shoulder), Joe Mixon (foot), Tyjae Spears (ankle), and Miles Sanders (ankle)
+Injuries: Jaylen Warren (knee), Braelon Allen (knee), Aaron Aaron Jones (hamstring), Tyrone Tracy Jr. (shoulder), Joe Mixon (foot), Tyjae Spears (ankle) and Miles Sanders (ankle)

 Add in this order: